jscarton/laravel-google-auth/README.md

 Laravel Google Authentication Driver
 ====================================

-![JSCARTON] This driver Allows you to use Google to authenticate users of your Laravel application.
-I've started this fork because I want to adapt the code for a new oauth driver for special purpose
+This driver Allows you to use Google to authenticate users of your Laravel application.

+[JScarton] I've started this fork because I want to adapt the code for a new oauth driver for special purpose

 Installation
 ------------
-To get the latest version of cachebuster simply require it in your composer.json file.

 > **Note**: This package depends on a non-packagist package, google-api-php-client, so you will need to manually add the following repository definition to your project's `composer.json` file before attempting to run `composer update` or `composer install`: